AcalaNetwork/hardhat-tutorials/liquidation/README.md

 13. onRepaymentRefund - should fail if not called by EVM
 14. onRepaymentRefund - Should emit OnRepaymentRefund event and reduce totalSupply

-And subgroup `e2e` will have following examples:
+And `e2e` will have following examples:

 1. e2e - feed default test prices
 2. e2e - set collateral params for DOT asset